 Our monthly magazine continues to be produced and made available on the first weekend of every month both by clicking on th elionk below and be being sent out with the weekly news reports.

 Our recordings are also available on Alexa by saying "Alexa, ask my talking newspaper to play Colchester Talking Newspaper",

 or on the telephone by phoning 03302233452 (the same charges apply as 01/02 numbers); to shortcut the intro, press one and say "Colchester" when prompted, and it'll start playing.

 To access the last two editions of the monthly magazine recordings click here, and the same guidance as for the weekly news reading applies.

-The most recent edition of both publications are also available using the Sonata box available from the British Wireless for the Blind Fund (BWBF), for those who subscribe to that service.
+These recordings, both of the weekly news and the most recent editions of the monthly magazine using the Sonata box available from the British Wireless for the Blind Fund (BWBF), for those who subscribe to that service.

-The weekly news is recorded each Thursday afternoon, and despatched on memory stick on Fridays for delivery by first class mail on Saturday mornings.
-It is also normally accessible via this web site or using the Sonata or Sonata+ box from the British Wireless for the Blind Fund (BWBF) fund, and on this web site from the link at the top of this page, by 7.00pm on Thursday evenings.
+A weekly edition compiled and duplicated each Thursday afternoon, and despatched on memory stick on Fridays for delivery by first class mail on Saturday mornings.
+It is also, as above, accessible via this web site or using the Sonata or Sonata+ box from the British Wireless for the Blind Fund (BWBF) fund.

 There are about 550 Talking Newspapers throughout the United Kingdom and Northern Ireland.
 To receive a recording from any of these, contact us and we will put you in touch with the appropriate TN group.